Sarasota DUI Attorneys

 Further, any DUI violations in another state will count towards your “repeat offense” total in Florida.

-Penalties for Repeat DUI Offenses in Florida
+Penalties For Repeat DUI Offenses in Florida

-As our Sarasota DUI attorneys warn our clients, penalties for a drunk driving conviction in Florida become increasingly severe with each conviction.
+Penalties for a drunk driving conviction in Florida become increasingly severe with each conviction.
 Even if this is your first arrest for drunk driving, it is still important to fight your charges as best you can.

-Fines between $500 and $2,000 (depending on blood alcohol content level).
+- First conviction: Fines between $500 and $2,000 (depending on blood alcohol content level).
 Mandatory 50 hours of community service (though this may be bought out to avoid), 10 days jail time, and vehicle impoundment.

-Fines between $2,000 and $5,000, up to five years imprisonment, up to five years of probation, between 10 years and permanent revocation of one’s license, mandatory two-year ignition interlock device usage, mandatory substance abuse course, mandatory substance abuse treatment, vehicle impoundment for at least three months.
+- Fourth and subsequent convictions: Fines between $2,000 and $5,000, up to five years imprisonment, up to five years of probation, between 10 years and permanent revocation of one’s license, mandatory two-year ignition interlock device usage, mandatory substance abuse course, mandatory substance abuse treatment, vehicle impoundment for at least three months.

 If you do have your license revoked or suspended, it’s worth noting that restricted, hardship licenses may be available under certain circumstances.